 - Maintain full-time matriculation

 Transfer Student Scholarship

-This scholarship is available to transfer students who have completed 24 or more credits at an accredited college or university and achieved a cumulative GPA of at least 3.0 (including all courses at every institution attended).
+This scholarship is available to transfer students pursuing a bachelor's degree who have completed 24 or more credits at an accredited college or university and achieved a cumulative GPA of at least 3.0 (including all courses at every institution attended).
 The awards are:

 - Renewable for up to three years of consecutive study, providing the recipient maintains a 3.0 cumulative GPA.
 The number of years the scholarship will be provided depends on the number of credits accepted by the College at the time of transfer.

 Transfer students are also eligible for Vaughn College Scholarships.